Skip to content

 AWS

-• Deprecate the AWS flag --sts-endpoint-region since we use AWS STS regional tokens.
+• Deprecate the AWS flag --sts-endpoint-region since AWS STS regional tokens are used.

-• To send only FAILS to AWS Security Hub, now use either --send-sh-only-fails or --security-hub --status FAIL.
+• To send only FAILS to AWS Security Hub, now you must use either --send-sh-only-fails or --security-hub --status FAIL.

 Basic Usage